jlvivero/main/src/documents/post/2014/06/creating-a-blog-with-docpad-and-github-pages/index.html.md

 The `README.md` and `package.json` files are for their well-known roles.
 Nothing special.
 You can freely edit them.
 The `node_modules` directory is also for its own role, containing NPM packages.

 `docpad.coffee` is a configuration file for the DocPad project.
-You can configurate DocPad itself or its plugins with this file.
+You can configure DocPad itself or its plugins with this file.
 We may look into this file later.

 The most important structure is the `src` directory.
 It has three subdirectories, `documents`, `files` and `layouts`.
 I'll explain how DocPad works with the directories in the next section.